Schaumburg High School: Academics

 Schaumburg High School was ranked 486 in the nation during the year 2012 by Newsweek's Best High Schools.
 In 2015, SHS had an average composite ACT score of 22.1, and graduated 96.5% of its senior class.

 Schaumburg has been recognized as making Adequate Yearly Progress (AYP) according to the provisions of the federal No Child Left Behind Act.

+Demographics

+In the 2022-2023 school year, the school had 2,340 students.
+47% of students identified as non-Hispanic white, 26% were Hispanic or Latino, 17% were Asian, 5% were multiracial, and 5% were black or African-American.
+The school has a student to teacher ratio of 16.1, and 35% of students are eligible for free or reduced price lunches.